JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 ### Add New Asset

-To create a new ssset, we can use `post-new-asset` operation id.
+To create a new asset, we can use `post-new-asset` operation id.
 As shown in the [output](#using-command-line) for `--info` command, the `post-new-asset` operation requires data to be sent according to `AssetForm` schema.